vidarsko/ComFiT/README.md

 Additionally, ComFiT includes tools for tracking and calculating the density of topological defects in various systems.
 It also enables users to create and export plots and animations for a clearer understanding of the simulated phenomena.

+If you use ComFiT in your research or education, please cite the following paper:

+---

+(unsubmitted) Skogvoll & Rønning, (2024).
+ComFiT: python library for computational field theory with topological defects.
+Journal of Open Source Software, X(XX), XXX, [link](link)

+---

+The best way to get to know ComFiT is by having a look at the tutorials located in the [documentation](https://vidarsko.github.io/ComFiT/).

 Below, we see the simulation of an initial Guassian wave function in a harmonic oscillator trap under the time evolution imposed by the Schrödinger equation.

 ![Oscillating 1D Gaussian wave packet in a harmonic oscillator](docs/images/index_1D_Quantum_Mechanics_Gaussian.gif)